hubertchoo/HololensHandMeshRecorder/README.md

 5. Provide permission to Music Library through App Manifest to allow saving of recording data in Music Folder

-6. Edit the contents of BaseHandVisualizer.cs to the copy provided in the package.
+6. Edit the contents of BaseHandVisualizer.cs that comes with MRTK to the copy provided in the package.
 (Line 167)

 7. Why are my buttons pink?
 You must not have installed MRTK.